 By studying the role of the social capital on the challenges associated to the knowledge sharing and integration during an ERP project, Pan et al (2007) found that the need to share knowledge and acquire new knowledge and skills goes beyond the implementation phase.
-This need is also felt during the post-implementation phase.
+This need is also felt during the postimplementation phase.
 In addition, these authors found that the external social ties ("bridging ties") and the internal social ties (that is "bounding ties") are very important in a project of an ERP system implementation but their effects vary according to the project phases.
-The success of the interactive innovation projects, such as implementation project of complex system type ERP, is strongly dependent on the network activities of the team members in charged to implement the ERP system (Newell et al., 2004).
-Networking allows the members of the team to overcome the challenges of sharing and integrating knowledge to which the team charged to implement ERP systems face.
+The success of the interactive innovation projects, such as the implementation project of complex system type ERP, is strongly dependent on the network activities of the team members in charged to implement the ERP system (Newell et al., 2004).
+Networking allows the members of the team to overcome the challenges of sharing and integrating knowledge to which the team charged to implement EPP systems face.
+Change overcome the challenges of sharing and integrating knowledge to which the team charged to implement ERP systems face.
 Chen and Shih (2009), for their part, have studied the role of the three aspects of the intellectual capital-human capital, organizational capital and relational capital-on knowledge transfer.
 Through a quantitative approach, Chen and Shih (2009) found that the intellectual capital has an effect on the knowledge transfer.
 In other words, the human capital, the relational capital and organizational capital have directly or indirectly impacted on the performance of knowledge transfer.
 During this study, Chen and Shih (2009) have also found that the relational capital plays a mediating role on the relation between the human capital and the achievement of knowledge transfer as well as between the organizational capital and the performance of knowledge transfer.
-Therefore, the reinforcement of the relational capital (i.e. the development of the social capital) allows an enterprise to better strengthen and make more transfer successful its activities of knowledge flow.
+Therefore, the reinforcement of the relational capital (i.e. the development of the social capital) allows an enterprise to better strengthen and make more successful its transfer activities of knowledge flow.
 Chen and Shih's (2009) results sustain that the relational capital is social conduct necessary to strengthen organizational performance.
-These results show the critical roles of the relational capital for enterprises involved knowledge transfer activities.
+These results show the critical roles of the relational capital for enterprises involved in knowledge transfer activities.
 In this same vein, Gupta and Govindarajan (2009) argue that the capacity of knowledge transfer of a social network depends on transmission channels (i.e. social relations of the network).
-Therefore, the social capital has a positive impact on the adoption process of an ERP system (Pan et al., 2007).
-In sum, the social capital is as well important and vital during the implementation phase as during the post-implementation phase.
-In this line, Pan et al (2007) argue that "[...] in the context of an ERP project, social capital is, thus, a vital ingredient to facilitate the access and integration of knowledge that is needed for designing and implementing an ERP system" (pg.
-229).
-In particular, more the access and integration of the knowledge of external sources are easy for the SME implementing an ERP system, and, the more easily it will be able to develop its skills, knowledge, and technical experiences (i.e. its human capital) through social interactions with the external sources of knowledge.
+Therefore, the social capital has a positive impact on the adoption process of an ERP system (Pan et al., implementing an ERP system, and, the more easily it will be able to develop its skills, knowledge, and technical experiences (i.e. its human capital) through social interactions with the external sources of knowledge.
 Thus, we can state the following propositions: